jasonlun1997/DCC-main/README.md

 ## Results
 ![f5](/Figs/Fig5.png)
 Fig. 5.
-For 2x LF SR, the perceptual merits of our method for DHR,testing = 4:2:0(Direct). (a) The ground truth LF image, HCI-bedroom. (b) The two magnified subimages of (a). (c) LF-InterNet. (d) LF-DFnet. (e) LF-IINet. (f) DistgSSR. (g) Ours for LF-InterNet. (h) Ours for LF-DFnet.
+For 2x LF SR, the perceptual merits of our method for D_{HR,testing} = 4:2:0(Direct). (a) The ground truth LF image, HCI-bedroom. (b) The two magnified subimages of (a). (c) LF-InterNet. (d) LF-DFnet. (e) LF-IINet. (f) DistgSSR. (g) Ours for LF-InterNet. (h) Ours for LF-DFnet.
 (i) Ours for LF-IINet. (j) Ours for DistgSSR.

 ![f6](/Figs/Fig6.png)

 Fig. 6.
-For 2x LF SR, the perceptual merits of our method for DHR,testing = 4:2:0(A). (a) The ground truth LF image, Stanford Gantry-Tarot Cards S. (b)
+For 2x LF SR, the perceptual merits of our method for D_{HR,testing} = 4:2:0(A). (a) The ground truth LF image, Stanford Gantry-Tarot Cards S. (b)
 The two magnified subimages of (a). (c) LF-InterNet. (d) LF-DFnet. (e) LF-IINet. (f) DistgSSR. (g) Ours for LF-InterNet. (h) Ours for
 LF-DFnet. (i) Ours for LF-IINet. (j) Ours for DistgSSR.

-More Visual Results can visit [./Figs/420A](https://github.com/jasonlun1997/DCC-main/tree/main/Figs/420A), [./Figs/420D](https://github.com/jasonlun1997/DCC-main/tree/main/Figs/420D)
+More Visual Results can visit with [./Figs/420A](https://github.com/jasonlun1997/DCC-main/tree/main/Figs/420A) or [./Figs/420D](https://github.com/jasonlun1997/DCC-main/tree/main/Figs/420D).
 ## Code
 ### Dependecies
 * Python 3.9.16